ImmacularIT/DebianAIServerSetup/01-Debian Server Setup/01-BaseSetup-Webmin.md

 ---

-## Part 1: Installing Webmin on Debian 13
+## Part 1: Installing Webmin on Debian 13 (optional)

 Webmin is a web-based interface for managing Unix-like systems, making tasks such as user management, server configuration, and software installation easier.
+Skip this step if manually CLI handling is preferred.

 ### Step 1: Update Your System